apiotrowski312/isOnlineOrchestration/README.md

 # isOnlineOrchestration

+This app was build just for learning purposes.

+I utilized three topics I wanted to learn:

+- microservices architecture
+- mvc
+- golang

+This app allows you to create user, authenticate and authorize user, add site to ping and retrive data from ping site scheduler.

+## Repositories

 This is main repository of the project.

 All available commands can be found under command `make help` or simply `make`